-The EquiSal Tapeworm Test (patent pending) is a simple-to-use horse saliva test for detecting harmful tapeworm infections in horses.
+The EquiSal Tapeworm Test (patent granted) is a simple-to-use horse saliva test for detecting harmful tapeworm infections in horses.
 It was developed by family business, Austin Davis Biologics Ltd, who now provide a testing service to diagnose tapeworm burdens and recommend treatment.
 The EquiSal Tapeworm Test works like a blood test but, instead, uses saliva that horse owners are able to collect themselves using a specially designed saliva collection swab.
 The saliva swab is posted back to the laboratory in a preservative solution which keeps the sample stable for at least three weeks.

 During 2012 and 2013 the research team, consisting of three experienced scientists (one of whom was an inventor of the Clear Blue pregnancy test), developed and rigorously validated this innovative test before launching the diagnostic service during April 2014.

 The test measures tapeworm-specific antibodies in saliva, using a combination of three laboratory tests (called ELISAs*).
 Each sample is analysed under very carefully defined conditions to account for variations in saliva flow and impact of diet.
 The saliva samples are handled by an automated liquid handing system to ensure very high accuracy, as well as high-fidelity sample tracking throughout the test procedure.
 An algorithm is applied to integrate data from the three different tests to generate an EquiSal diagnosis of tapeworm burden – the saliva score.

 The table below shows the results provided by the EquiSal Tapeworm test service.
 The test identifies horses with low burdens, borderline results or moderate/high burdens and treatment is recommended as detailed.

 * An average moderate/high saliva score is approximately 16, but very high scores can reach into the hundreds.
 Regardless of the saliva score, any horse with a borderline or moderate/high result should be treated.